Key Trading Terms and Concepts

 Correlation

-• A measure of how two assets move in relation to each other, ranging from -1 (inverse) to +1 (direct correlation).
-For example, EUR/USD and GBP/USD pairs often move in the same direction.
+- A measure of how two assets move relative to each other, from −1 (inverse) to +1 (direct).
+Example: EUR/USD and GBP/USD often move in similar directions.

 Liquidity

-• The ease with which an asset can be bought or sold.
-Higher trading volume often results in greater liquidity.
+- How easily an asset can be bought or sold without materially moving its price.
+Higher trading volume typically implies greater liquidity.

 Support Line